kontainapp/guide/getting_started/install.md

 This installs the necessary files in your /opt/kontain directory and configures the Kontain runtime (/opt/bin/km) for docker or podman.
 It also executes a smoke test of the unikernel virtual machine.

 +++ on Minikube or Managed or Regular Kubernetes
+##### Optional: Installing Minikube
+As a convenience for testing Kontain in a desktop version of Kubernetes, you can use Minikube in Docker [view instructions here](/appendix/minikube/) before continuing.

 ##### Check for pre-requisites on Kubernetes Worker Nodes
 You will need to verify pre-requisites on Kubernetes Nodes.
 This applies for both Managed Kubernetes and Regular Kubernetes nodes.